potteredgerton/javascript-for-dummies/README.md

 In this example, we define two variables called age and temperature that are both of the Number data type.

+### String
-String: This data type is used to represent text values.
+This data type is used to represent text values.
 Strings are enclosed in single or double quotes.
 Here's an example:

 <pre>
 <code>